Do you feel tired, even after a full night's rest?

 SLEEP EXAMINATION:

 When the muscles of the jaws, soft palate and the tongue become too relaxed during sleep, they can sag and partially or completely block your airway.
 As you struggle to breathe, your body becomes distressed and you become partially awake, nearly every time this event occurs.
 These episodes can occur hundreds of times each night, keeping you from reaching the deep, restorative sleep your body requires and putting a great deal of stress on your heart.
-Since this can have serious consequences, we urge anyone who is concerned about the quality of their sleep to contact their physician or a dental professional with advanced training in dental sleep medicine.
+Since this can have serious consequences, we urge anyone who is concerned about the quality of their sleep to contact us or their physician.

-• Physical Evaluation plus a Pharyngometer/Rhinometer Test to evaluate your airway
+- A physical evaluation plus a pharyngometer/rhinometer test to evaluate your airway

 In addition to studying your medical and dental histories, we will examine the soft tissues in your mouth, throat, neck and nose.
 The purpose of this clinical evaluation is to:

-• Determine the degree of laxity in those tissues; and,
+- Determine the degree of laxity in those tissues

-Since sleep-disordered breathing can also occur as a result of improper alignment of the jaw and structures within the mouth, we also examine the temporomandibular joint (TMJ) as an important part of every sleep patient evaluation.
-Depending on the complexity and severity of your sleep concern, we may also recommend that you seek a referral to an overnight sleep lab for a diagnostic polysomnogram (i.e., a sleep study) in order to confirm your diagnosis.
-If that should be necessary, we will assist you in the process by providing you with names of sleep physicians and sleep labs that we work with regularly.
+Since sleep-disordered breathing can also occur as a result of improper alignment of the jaw and structures within the mouth, we examine the temporomandibular joint (TMJ) as an important part of every sleep patient evaluation.
+Depending on the complexity and severity of your sleep concern, we may refer you to an overnight sleep lab for a sleep study in order to confirm your diagnosis.
+In that case, we will assist you by providing you with names of sleep physicians and sleep labs that we work with regularly.

 Early Diagnosis is Key.